DennisBroekhuizen/DennisBroekhuizen-FinalProject-TravelingSalesman/README.md

 ### Similar apps
 [Route Maker](https://itunes.apple.com/nl/app/route-maker-route-planner/id966111128?mt=8):
-App that let's you create route and optimize them.
+App that let's you create routes and optimize them.
 Disadvantage: can't export route to a navigation app.
 Can't save routes to a calander for easy use as a businessman.

 [Webiste optimap](http://www.gebweb.net/optimap/):
 Online simular solution.
 Hard to use on mobile phones.
 Only can save routes as a link.